edvler/yii2-adldap-module/readme.md

 * Sign in with a Active Directory User is possible **without doing anything in yii2**.
 The only action needed is creating a Active Directory User and add it to a group in Active Directory.
 * Full support of the RBAC-concept from yii2
 * Default is to login with the sAMAccountName [Edvlerblog\Adldap2\model\UserDbLdap.php::findByUsername($username)](src/model/UserDbLdap.php).
 But using any attribute is possible [Edvlerblog\Adldap2\model\UserDbLdap.php::findByAttribute($attribute,$searchValue)](src/model/UserDbLdap.php).
-* Default is, that on login the Active Directory Account Status and the group assignments are checked.
+* Default is, that on login the Active Directory Account status and the group assignments are checked.
 Based on the results the login is possible or not.
 * You can access every Active Directory attribute of the user.
 [Method 2](#usage-method-2-deep-integration-into-the-yii2-framework-with-a-user-model)
 * This yii2-extension is highly configurable.